 If you have a regular dependent (qualifying child) such as your son or daughter under age 19, you don't need to file the Form 2120.
-The exact definition of a qualifying child is a child who is your son, daughter, stepchild, foster child, brother, sister, stepbrother, or a descendant of any of them such as a grandchild, niece, or nephew who was under age 19 at the end of 2012 or under age 24 and a student or any age and permanently and totally disabled who did not provide over half of his or her own support for 2012.
+The definition of a qualifying child is a child who is your son, daughter, stepchild, foster child, brother, sister, stepbrother, or a descendant of any of them (such as a grandchild, niece, or nephew) who was under age 19 at the end of 2013, under age 24 and a student, or any age and permanently and totally disabled, who didn't provide over half of his or her own support for 2013.

 A qualifying relative is someone who does not meet the definition of a qualifying child and who meets the following criteria: